andrykonchin/build-your-own-ruby-core-library/docs/assignment-1-enumerable.md

 ```

 One can say that it is a useless feature, but actually it allows to
-materialize a way to iterate over a result collection.
+materialize a way to iterate a result collection.
 So this `enum`
 can be passed somewhere else and will be treated as an ordinary
 collection like `Array`.
 And it adds laziness.